dss-extensions/dss_capi/README.md

 Version 0.10.0, based on OpenDSS SVN r2395.

-This is a work-in-progress but it's deemed stable enough to be made public.
+While the main objective of COM compatibility has been reach, this is still a work-in-progress and is subject to changes.
 *Note that, while the interface with OpenDSS is stable (v7, classic version), the OpenDSS-PM (v8, actor-based parallel machine version) interface is experimental in our builds.* In 0.10.0, the v8 interface is a lot more stable than in 0.9.8.

 Instead of using extra numeric parameters as in the official DDLL interface, each original COM property is exposed as a pair of functions.
 For example, the load kVA property is exposed as: